Linda Crampton is a writer and former teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 One possible cause of acquired methemoglobinemia is giving a baby a teething gel containing benzocaine.
 Benzocaine is a local anesthetic that relieves gum and mouth pain.
 The benzocaine may trigger excess methemoglobin production.
 As the methemoglobin builds up in a baby's blood, the blood may turn brown and the skin, lips, and nail beds may become pale, grey, or blue (cyanosis).
 Additional symptoms may included shortness of breath and a rapid heartbeat.
 The condition is a medical emergency.

 In May, 2018, the FDA (Food and Drug Administration) warned the public to stop buying teething products containing benzocaine due to the possibility of methemoglobinemia development.
 It also sent messages to the makers of the teething products to ask them to stop selling them.
-The FDA says that if the companies don't comply, they will take regulatory action.
+The FDA said that if the companies didn’t comply, the agency would take regulatory action.
 The agency says that in addition to being potentially dangerous, the teething products aren't very effective because they are quickly washed away by saliva.

 A dilute solution of methylene blue is generally administered intravenously to a patient with methemoglobinemia.
 This decreases the amount of methemoglobin in the blood.
 It's important to get the patient to a hospital quickly so that they can receive the treatment.